Invest Four More’s Complete Guide to Purchasing Long Term Rental Properties

-Invest Four More has a lot of information on many different aspects of long-term rental properties and Real Estate.
+Invest Four More has a lot of information on many different aspects of rental properties and Real Estate.
 Hopefully this guide can provide an overview of my entire strategy regarding long-term rentals and link you to more detailed articles on each subject.
-I also give you details on the rental properties I own including videos, figures on cash flow, purchase prices, financing terms and how I bought my properties.
-I have details on all of my properties here.
-I love big goals and spending time planning and improving my life.
-Here is a link to my article on my goal to purchase 100 rentals by January 2023.

 Why invest in long-term rental properties?

-I don’t want to retire at 65 or even 55, I want to be able to retire when I am 40 (I am 34 now).
+When I talk about retiring early, I don’t mean 60 or 55, I want to be able to retire when I am 40 (I am 34 now).
 I know it all depends on how old you are now, but don’t give up hope if you are already approaching retirement age or are even there.
-I have been able to create a passive income of over $4,500 a month in the first two and half years of investing.
-That income does not include tax advantages, equity pay down or appreciation.
-I will have my first rental property paid off about 3 years after I purchased it by re-investing my cash flow.
-I talk about why I reinvest all my cash flow into one mortgage in this article.
+I have been able to create a passive income of over $2500 a month in the first two years of investing.
+That does not include tax advantages, equity pay down or appreciation.
+I will have my first rental property paid off about 3 years after I purchased it just by re-investing my cash flow.
+At the end of this year I will have over $4,000 in cash flow coming in!

 Right now is also one of the best times to purchase a rental property.
 Rents are up, property prices are down, but still appreciating and there are still great deals out there.

 Books are a great way to learn about Real Estate and rental properties.
 There are a ton of books out there, but I think The Millionaire Real Estate Investor is a great all encompassing book with case studies and detailed strategies.
 This book does not mention my snowball strategy for paying off mortgages, but I have yet to find a book that does.
-Here is another blog with a great article on the best Real Estate investing books ever written.
+I am sure there is one out there, but I have not found it.

 There are a ton of websites out there with a lot of information on rental properties and Real Estate investment.
 It can get overwhelming trying to figure out who is legit and who is not.
-My favorite website/blog/forum is Biggerpockets.com.
+My favorite is Biggerpockets.com.
 They offer a fantastic forum with topics in rental properties, landlords, lease options, flipping and many other topics I don’t cover.
 They also offer a great blog with many guest bloggers who are all active investors sharing their stories and knowledge.
 I have learned a ton from this website and read every blog they publish.
-I am also a guest blogger on Bigger Pockets.

-I got into Real Estate because I needed a job after college and my father has been a Realtor since 1978.
+I got into Real Estate because my father has been a Real Estate agent since 1978 and I needed a job after college.
 I didn’t plan on being an agent for very long, but 10 years later I am still a Realtor and love it!
 I make my own schedule, make a lot of money, and I don’t have I boss!
 There are many different ways to make money in Real Estate and you don’t have to be a sales person to succeed.
-I am not a sales person, in fact I don’t even work with traditional buyers or sellers (I am an REO agent).
+I am not a sales person, in fact I don’t even work with traditional buyers or sellers.
 Not only can you make a lot of money by becoming an agent, you can also save a ton of money on your own rental properties and find more rental properties by being an agent.
 I detail the advantage and different ways agents can make a living in this article.

 Where to find potential rental properties